 We find similar patterns if we estimate promotion probability using a probit model in Table 4 instead of a linear probability model.
 The estimates presented in Columns 3 and 4 of Table 4 will also be used in later analysis as the first stage of a Heckman selection model.
 In later analysis, we also examine non-linearities in the predictive relation between sales and promotion.
 We find in the first two columns of Table 9 that promotion probability is low and insensitive to sales for workers with very low sales, and then increasing with sales for workers with moderate or high levels of sales.
+Similarly, in Figures ?? and 5, we document monotonic relationships between pre-promotion sales and collaborations, and, respectively, promotion propensities and manager value added.

 These patterns are underscored by Figure 3, which plots the distribution of workers' fitted propensities to be promoted for different subsamples.
 For the top panel, we compute residualized sales, equal to the residual from a regression of log sales on the log number of collaborators and all other control variables in Column 4 of Table 3.
 We then plot the promotion propensity separately for workers with residualized sales above or below the median in the sample.
 A worker with high residualized sales is in the top half of sales in her firm-year-month, among workers who have the same number of collaborators.
 Our results show that higher performing salespeople are much more likely to be promoted.
-For the top panel, we compute residualized collaborators, equal to the residual from a regression of the log number of collaborators on log sales and all other control variables in Column 4 of Table 3.
+For the bottom panel, we compute residualized collaborators, equal to the residual from a regression of the log number of collaborators on log sales and all other control variables in Column 4 of Table 3.
 We then plot the distribution of promotion propensity separately for workers with residualized collaboration experience above or below the median.
 The overlapping distributions suggest that firms are only more likely to promote workers with more collaboration experience insofar as that is positively correlated with other variables.
 Controlling for these other factors, employees with more collaboration experience are no more likely to be promoted.